Aryavir07/From-Detection-To-The-Segmentation-Of-Brain-Tumors/README.md

 </p>

 ## TODO:
-- Implementing other deep learning models and comparing their results
+- Implementing other models such as segnet, FCN etc and comparing their results.
+2. Deployment
 - Deployment

 # Reference: